 When I was a kid I spent a lot of time in museums.
 I could never understand why so many exhibits would break–and never get fixed.
 Do you remember how you would push a button hoping some audio-animatronic figure would come to life, talk and move its eyes and hands, but then nothing would happen?
-It would just sit there, motionless under a glaze of dust.
+It would sit there motionless under a film of dust.
 Remember that feeling of disappointment?

 These push buttons were a cruel joke, like the crosswalk buttons scattered throughout New York that aren’t actually connected to anything.
 Why would world-class museums spend months of time and lots of money designing these amazing interactive exhibits, but have no maintenance plan?